appsody/website/content/docs/stacks/environment-variables.md

 #Environment Variables

+Here you will find a list of environment variables alongside their default values.
+To use the controller, these Dockerfile environment variables need to be configured.
+Each stack image exposes environment variables to define commands to be used by Appsody.

 | Variable                       | Description                                                                                                                                                                                                                                                                                              | Example                                                           | Default   |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|-----------|
 | ```APPSODY_WATCH_DIR```        | This variable contains the watch directories to watch for changes in.
 There can be multple directories separated by a ';'.
 The format is dir1;dir2.
 The value of ```APPSODY_MOUNTS``` can be used in place of ```APPSODY_WATCH_DIR```.                                                                   | ```ENV APPSODY_WATCH_DIR=/project/user-app```                     |  N/A         |